Back Group

 Welcome to the research pages of the Chair of Experimental Physics of Functional Spin-Systems, led by Prof. Dr. Christian H. Back.
 Our research focuses on fundamental magnetic properties and magnetisation dynamics in hybrid materials comprising ultrathin magnetic layers.
 We combine high-resolution magnetic microscopy techniques with microwave excitation and detection to explore magnetisation dynamics, the propagation of spin waves, and the efficiency of charge-to-spin current conversion in a wide range of material systems – including magnetic 2D materials and topological materials.
 Our work is embedded in both the Center for Quantum Engineering (ZQE) and the Munich Center for Quantum Science and Technology (MCQST).

-Dasoe\Zqe2\Domain\Model\Personprototypepersistent entity (uid=2, pid=15)
+details >Dasoe\Zqe2\Domain\Model\Personprototypepersistent entity (uid=2, pid=15)

 tuidentifier => protected'E9521DE150D26044' (16 chars)